Vietnam Veterans & Veterans Motorcycle Club

 Stone is a 1974 Australian outlaw biker film, written, directed and produced by Sandy 'Undertaker' Harbutt.
 'Take the Trip' is a reference to the effects of narcotics; however, Stone is by no means a glorification of biker gangs and their methods of survival but a fascinating insight into their way of life and their reasoning for reacting so strongly against society.
 John Ifkovitch 'Zonk' describes 'Take the Trip as a philosophy of the life long journey of biker culture, being involved in Stone and being involved in biker culture and the motorcycle club scene is taking the trip and the central theme of Stone'.
 Sandy stated 'I wanted to make a picture that captured the code and the values and all the things that made the motorcycle culture as it was, as I was experiencing it from about 1968 to about 1973, and I thought there was this honour, there was commitment to one-another that wasn't happening in any other culture that I knew of and I thought that it was something that should be recorded, because it was an important part of Australian life and it was being ignored and since I thought I had an insight into it, I decided to make a picture about the lifestyle'.
 During the 1970's the Forth & Clyde Hotel in Balmain, Sydney, NSW was a frequent biker hangout.
 To develop the movies narrative, Sandy started to 'hangout with these wild people to understand why they were on the radical edge of society'.
 The idea of Stone originated when Sandy was performing the role as a motorcycle policeman in the short-lived police series The Long Arm.
 Sandy stated 'I felt that The Long Arm was the worst television series ever made and I was going through a very down period at that time... the only joy I had was riding my bike.
 I wanted other people to experience how I felt, so I wrote Stone... it's my message from those who ride to those who don't, I want to educate Mr and Mrs Average'.

-Note: The Forth & Clyde Hotel is the pub used in the movie fight scene between the Grave Diggers and Black Hawkes.
+Note: The Forth & Clyde Hotel is the pub used in the movie fight scene between the Grave Diggers and Black Hawks.
 The Forth & Clyde Hotel had been a famous biker pub for 10 years; however, the pub had been closed for about a year before the filming of Stone and Sandy took up a quest to locate the owners to request its use for the movie.
 All the pub scenes were shot in one 24 hour day.

 Sandy and friend Michael Robinson, who was an advertising copywriter, decided to write a script for the show, The Long Arm; however, the series was cancelled.
 Sandy stated 'it was suggested that we turn it into a movie...
 I thought I could actually sit down and do something'.